Bounds on the size of the convex hull of planar Brownian motion and related inverse processes: Introduction and Main Results

-The lower bound in \eqref{eq:inverse-bounds-area} follows from the corresponding equivalence in law from Proposition \ref{prop:equivalence} combined with Jensen's inequality and \eqref{eq:area_moment}.
-To find the upper bound in \eqref{eq:inverse-bounds-area}, we perform a two-stage geometric procedure which results in squeezing a certain triangle into $\calH(t)$, and enables us to bound the expected value of $\Theta^{\calA}$ in terms of $\mathbb{E}\big[\min\big\{\Theta^{R_1},\, \Theta^{R_2}\big\}\big]$.
-For details we refer to Section \ref{sec:Inverse-bounds}.

-The expected value of the minimum of two independent range times features in several of our estimates, including \eqref{eq:inverse-bounds-area}.
-In the following lemma we derive an integral expression for this quantity.
+Before presenting bounds on the expectation of the inverse area process, we first need to state a result concerning the expected value of the minimum of two independent range processes at time $1$.
+This quantity, which we denote by the symbol $\mathfrak{r}$, features in several of our estimates and we derive an integral expression for it in the following lemma.
 Despite its relatively simple form, the definite integral seems difficult to evaluate explicitly, though it can be evaluated numerically to arbitrary precision using software such as \emph{Mathematica}.

 \begin{lemma} It holds that

 \end{lemma}

 For the proof of Lemma \ref{lem:min_range}, we find a closed-form formula for the characteristic function of the random variable $\Theta^{R_1} - \Theta^{R_2}$ which is valid on the whole positive real semi-axis; see Section \ref{sec:Range} for details.